yc22305/CubeSat/README.md

    SDA <---> Arduino SDA (pull high)
    AD0 <---> 3.3 V

-Our CubeSat body frame is referred to the frame with x-axis toward to Earth north, y-axis toward to Earth east, and z-axis toward the ground.
+Our CubeSat attitude is referred to the frame with x-axis toward to Earth north, y-axis toward to Earth east, and z-axis toward the ground.
+It is important to input the vectors (acceleration, etc.) **relative to the reference frame** into Mahony filter, or the filter output will be messed up.

 ### LCD (optional)
 LCD is equiped on the CubeSat for indicating some information.
 It is an optional setup in this project because during experiments, remote monitoring is much more crucial.
 The code is credited to https://github.com/fdebrabander/Arduino-LiquidCrystal-I2C-library.
 To fit this project, slight modification is made and uploaded as "LiquidCrystal_I2C_Wire1.zip".
 The following is hardware wiring: